24020196/BTL-OOP/README.md

 This is a classic Arkanoid game developed in Java as a final project for Object-Oriented Programming course.
 The project demonstrates the implementation of OOP principles and design patterns.

 **Key features:**
-1. The game is developed using Java 17+ with JavaFX/Swing for GUI.
+1. The game is developed using Java 11+ with JavaFX/Swing for GUI.
 2. Implements core OOP principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.
-3. Applies multiple design patterns: Singleton, Factory Method, Strategy, Observer, and State.
+3. Applies design patterns: Singleton.
-4. Features multithreading for smooth gameplay and responsive UI.
+4. Features multithreading for smooth gameplay, responsive UI and online database without UI blocking.
 5. Includes sound effects, animations, and power-up systems.
 6. Supports save/load game functionality and leaderboard system.